 The fascinating history and unique geography of Hampstead are of great importance to many aspects of the work of the Town Committee.

 Many notable men and women have lived in Hampstead over the years, some of whom are commemorated by plaques.
 The familiar blue plaques, of which there are many in the area, are the sole responsibility of English Heritage.
 What is not so well known is that the Society has for many years had its own programme of plaques.
-There are 32 of these oval-shaped black plaques in Hampstead.
-The Town Committee has initiated a new programme to repair and renew these and aims to erect new ones.
+There are 40 of these oval-shaped black plaques in Hampstead.
+The Town Committee has initiated a new programme to repair and renew these and continues to erect new ones.